ben-denham/drupal-meetup-module-popularity/slides.md

 * Metrics were aligned with the ISO25010 software-quality model <!-- .element: class="fragment" -->
     * "Reliability" strongly related to popularity
 * Popular modules did not have better source-code metrics <!-- .element: class="fragment" -->
-* A comparison of Facebook-integration modules ruled out "module purpose" as a confounding factor <!-- .element: class="fragment" -->
-    * i.e. Whether the metrics relate to types of module that are popular, rather than popularity itself <!-- .element: style="font-size: 80%;" -->